NextBrain-ai/nbsynthetic/README.md

 # **How to use it**

 ## **1. Input data**
   The initial step is to load the data that will be used to fit the GAN.
-We could do this by importing the `nbsynthetic.data.load data` function and passing in the filename and decimal character parameters. `df = input data(filename, decimal='.')`, for example.
+We could do this by importing the `nbsynthetic.data.load data` function and passing in the filename and decimal character as parameters: <br/>
+  `df = input data(filename, decimal='.')`<br/>
  Once imported, we must prepare this data with the following conditions.

 - String values are not accepted by nbsynthetic.
 We must encode categorical features as a numeric array with strings.
 Any of the encoders provided in `sklearn.preprocessing` can be used.
 - We must check that datatypes are properly set.
 Numerical columns must have dtypes of 'float' or 'int'.
 Pandas Categorical will be used for categorical columns.